dask/dask-blog/_posts/2019-08-09-pairwise-distance.md

 ```

 With this, we are able to get more of a speedup.
 We did a little bit of work,
-but not so much.
+but not a great amount.
 Also we have managed to leverage the distance function from
 our serial case without issues.

-What if we still want more performance than even this offers?
-Well if we have a
+What if we still want more performance than this offers?
+Well, if we have a
-GPU in our computer or a cluster of them, we could leverage that compute
+GPU in our computer, or a cluster of them, we could use that compute
 resource for our problem.

 First we need to move our data to the GPU.
 There are several ways we could do
-this.
-Though one reasonably approachable way is to use Numba.
+this; though, one reasonable way is to use [Numba]( https://numba.pydata.org ).
 We could write
 the following to handle our in-memory case.

 ```python